neuefische/wd-flipped-classroom-curriculum/sessions/js-functions/js-functions.md

 ## Function Declarations and Function Calls

 Functions are an extremely useful tool whenever you want to perform the same task multiple times.
-They are blocks of code that can be executed multiple times.
-A good analogy for functions is a
-recipe: a task like baking a cake is written down in a recipe.
+They are **blocks of code** that can be executed any number of times.
+A good analogy for functions is a recipe: a task like baking a cake is written down in a recipe.
 This cake can then be baked simply by looking up that recipe and following the instructions.

 A `function declaration` is exactly this set of instructions.
+But a declaration does nothing by itself (you cannot eat the recipe, but only the cake).
 You can then execute the instructions, aka baking the cake, by `calling the function`.

 A `function declaration` looks like this: